Actify

 Explore

-Start with unstructured outdoor time — walking, observing, informal conversation.
+Start with unstructured outdoor time — walking, informal chat, no tasks.
 This phase lowers cortisol and removes the office power dynamic.
-No tasks, no agenda.
-Just being outside together.
+Just be outside together.

 50%